 Upon transplanting the cells and microvessels into laboratory models, the team found that the microvessels were able to integrate with the host blood vessels, forming dense connections like the roots of a tree.
-With these stable and robust networks, the transplants retained up to six times more cells after three months than those without microvessels.
+With these stable and robust networks, the transplants retained up to four times more cells after three months than those without microvessels.

 In addition to improving the survival of the cell transplants, the microvessels accelerated the reversal of diabetes in laboratory models.
 “When co-transplanted with microvessels, the stem cell-derived pancreatic cells started to normalize blood sugar levels seven weeks after transplantation, while the cells transplanted alone did not.
-Remarkably, co-transplantation of microvessels with donor islets could normalize sugar levels immediately,” says Dr. Nostro.
+Remarkably, co-transplantation of microvessels with donor islets could normalize sugar levels immediately,” says Dr. Nunes Vasconcelos.

 The new method comes alongside the 100th anniversaries of the discovery and first injections of insulin.
 Following its discovery by Frederick Banting and Charles Best at the University of Toronto, insulin was given for the first time to a patient with diabetes in 1922 at Toronto General Hospital.